 Students in the Early Learning Center enjoy age-appropriate activities on iPads, and Early Learning Center faculty have access to hands-on classroom technology to support their curriculum.
 Lower Division students have classroom access to both iPads and MacBook Airs as part of their learning experience.
 Finally, both Upper Division students are part of our leading 1 + 1 MacBook Air/iPad initiative.
 Technology integrators support classroom teachers and students in all grade levels.

-We are delighted and honored to announce that Avenues has been recognized as an Apple Distinguished School for 2015–2017.
-This is our second consecutive term as an Apple Distinguished School; Avenues had also been recognized for 2013–2015.
+We are delighted and honored to announce that Avenues has once again been recognized as an Apple Distinguished School for 2017–19.
+This is our third consecutive term as an Apple Distinguished School; Avenues had also been recognized for 2013–15 and 2015–17.
 The Apple Distinguished School designation is reserved for programs that meet criteria for innovation, leadership and educational excellence, as well as demonstrating a clear vision of exemplary learning environments.
-For more information, please see our press release.

 All faculty and key staff members are trained in how to utilize technology as a transformative tool in a challenged-based learning environment.
 The technology integration department provides initial and ongoing training in MacBooks and iPads, covering both the hardware and the variety of tools at users’ disposal.
 Technology professional development continues throughout the year, with one-to-one personal training where members of the technology integration team work with individual faculty members to augment their technology integration on a daily basis.